khaors/geocompr/main.md

   )
 ```

-Finally, we modify our learner `lrn_ksvm` in accordance with all the characteristics defining the hyperparameter tuning through a wrapper function.
+The next stage is to modify the learner `lrn_ksvm` in accordance with all the characteristics defining the hyperparameter tuning with `makeTuneWrapper()`.

 ```r